okta/samples-aspnetcore/social-login/README.md

 Run the example with your preferred tool and write down the port of your web application to configure Okta afterwards.

-> **NOTE:** This sample is using ASP.NET Core 2.2 which enforces HTTPS.
+> **Note:** This sample is using ASP.NET Core 2.2 which enforces HTTPS.
 This is a recommended practice for web applications.
 Check out [Enforce HTTPS in ASP.NET Core] for more details.

 #### Run the web application from Visual Studio